The Aubry-Andre Anderson model: Magnetic impurities coupled to a fractal spectrum: Models

 \subsection{\AubAnd\ Anderson impurity model}

 The Anderson impurity Hamiltonian for an interacting impurity level coupled to one site (hereafter called ``the impurity site'') of an otherwise non-interacting host lattice can be written as

-In the AAA model, illustrated schematically in Fig.\ \ref{fig:model+phase-diagram} {\bf a}, the host is represented by the spinful AA Hamiltonian,
+In the AAA model, illustrated schematically in Fig.\ \ref{fig:model+phase-diagram}(a), the host is represented by the spinful AA Hamiltonian,

 where $c_{j\sigma}$ annihilates a band electron with spin $z$ component $\sigma=\:\up$ or $\dn$ at site $j$ in a one-dimensional chain of $L$ sites.
-This AA chain has a nearest-neighbor tight-binding hopping $t$ and a potential with a strength $\lambda$, an incommensurate wave number $Q$, and a phase $\phi$ that will be treated as a random variable to be averaged over.
+This AA chain [see Fig.\ \ref{fig:model+phase-diagram}(a)] has a nearest-neighbor tight-binding hopping $t$ and a potential with a strength $\lambda$, an incommensurate wave number $Q$, and a phase $\phi$ that will be treated as a random variable to be averaged over; see Fig.\ \ref{fig:model+phase-diagram}(a)].

 The second term on the right-hand side of Eq.\ \eqref{eq:H_A} is